youshengCode/IfcToolbox/README.md

-IfcToolbox is a **.Net** kit of simple tools for processing IFC files.
+IfcToolbox is a .Net kit of simple tools for processing IFC files.
 It provides tools to optimize, convert, split, relocate and anonymize IFC files easily.
 Based on open-source libraries like [Xbim](https://docs.xbim.net/) and [IfcOpenShell](http://ifcopenshell.org/).

 IfcToolbox is one of the proposals in [openBIM Marketplace - buildingSMART Technical](https://technical.buildingsmart.org/misc/openbim-marketplace/).
 Thank you all for ❤️ IFC Toolbox and bring IFC Toolbox to buildingSMART International Summit 2021.

+> IfcToolbox is a FREE software for support OpenBIM.

 ## Tools in the box